Cassette Scandal: Political consequences

+Authenticity of the recordings

+Dutch experts reportedly confirmed, that the tapes had no traces of editing or other alterations, but it was impossible to prove that the voice in them belonged to the president.

+Advocates argue that excessive foul language is the proof of a deliberate montage of the recordings using extrinsic audio samples.
+However, the United States ambassador to Ukraine, Carlos Pascual, said that the tapes are genuine, undistorted, unaltered, and not manipulated, based on the FBI Electronic Research Facility's analysis of the original recording device and the original recording.
+These analyses found that there were no unusual sounds which would indicate a tampering of the recording, that the recording was continuous with no breaks, and there was no manipulation of the digital files.

 Legacy

 Many figures of the scandal remained influential in Ukrainian politics.
 The case was directly connected with the political career of Viktor Yushchenko, Ukraine's prime minister at the time.
 Oleksander Moroz concluded an alliance with Yushchenko, resulting in the reformation of Ukraine's constitution (in favor of the parliament).
 Hundreds of politicians and activists taking part in the 2001 protests led the 2004 Orange Revolution.
 Yushchenko led the revolution after the presidential election, and became president on 23 January 2005.

 Mykola Melnychenko (who received U.S. political asylum) released new portions of his recordings.
 In 2004, Volodymyr Tsvil, a Ukrainian businessman who assisted Melnychenko in his escape, publicly accused him of not revealing certain details of the case and trying to sell the audio archive to Kuchma's aides.
 Melnychenko visited Ukraine in 2005 to release new allegation details, but has not disclosed any details of his possible eavesdropping operation.

 The criminal investigation regarding the circumstances of Melnychenko's records and Georgiy Gongadze's death remains inconclusive despite a mass of information revealed by numerous journalistic investigations.

 Melnychenko's recordings were declared evidence when Kuchma was charged with abuse of office and giving illegal orders to Interior Ministry officials; a criminal case into the murder of Gongadze was opened against Kuchma on 21 March 2011.
 A Ukrainian district court ordered prosecutors to drop criminal charges against Kuchma on 14 December 2011 on grounds that evidence linking him to the murder of Gongadze was insufficient.
 The court rejected Melnychenko's recordings as evidence.